dagrate/TDA_with_R/README.md

 # TopWAE
-TDA implementation with R applied to Wasserstein Auto-Encoders in the context of credit card frauds
+TDA implementation with R in the context of credit card frauds